VittorioAccomazzi/LeafSize/README.md

    2. Press `Accept` and finalize the images which are properly processed.
 4. Download the values of the images Accepted.

 The key is that _you can iterate steps 2 and 3 multiple times_.
-This will allows you to process all the imags with different settings if necessary.
-For each leaf there the system assumes at most 1 pathogen region.
+This will allow you to process all the images with different settings if necessary.
+Please note:
+* For each leaf the system assumes at most 1 pathogen region.
+* you don't have to `Accept` all the images.
+For instance if some images do not have a leaf or are blurry, don't accept them and just download the results, from which they are excluded.

-[This video](https://www.youtube.com/watch?v=_5F8r_aCtMU) shows the entire workflow.
+[This video](https://youtu.be/FS95DNnsQX4) (3min) shows the entire workflow.

 ### Privacy
 Your images will **not** be copied nor uploaded to a server, all the processing occurs locally on your computer inside your browser.